miguelitoelgrande/BlenderSCAD/README.md

 <h2>Instructions</h2>
 Have Blender 2.69 installed.
 SAVE all open work first, better go to a clean document.
 Run the BlenderSCAD file and uncomment the demo section you want to try out.
-Later versions will split this file into standard library functions and own definitions.
 For the moment, this is the easiest way.
 Can also be saved as part of a .blend file.
 Again, caution, the upper part of the script will first wipe all objects of the open scene.